tmikulin/tc_infra_assignment/README.md

 ## How to run it
 * update the ssh key path in the terraform.tfvars file
+* add the desired public IP in the firewall.ft file (I removed my own that I used)
 * use the hcloud token when running the cli terraform apply -var hcloud_token="token"